eseunghwan/pyvuejs/README.md

 Model app1:
     # variables
     testVar = 10
+    # to upload variable too session
+    sharedVar:session = 30

     # compute methods
     @method
     # to use session, add "session" argument to function
     def sub_testVar(self, session):
         self.testVar -= 1

+        # defined by ":session", use it without define to session in code
+        print(session["sharedVar"])
 </model>
 ```
 - connect to vue properties